What? An Enticing, Uber-Delicious, and Fudgy Chocolate Cake that is Guilt-Free?

 Hi there Internet, it’s me Christina!

 First off, WELCOME to my first post and the launch of my website and blog The Green Spatula.
+This will be you go-to place for drool worthy recipes (that are both health and easy to make), fresh health hacks, and health coaching.
 Hopefully you are a complete stranger and are not related to me or one of my friends that feel obliged to read this.
-I promise I will make it worth your time because I will share a recipe for the BEST chocolate cake EVER towards the end of the post.
+I promise I will make it worth your time because I am sharing a recipe for the BEST chocolate cake EVER towards the end of the post.
 So if you enjoy delicious treats and chocolate, you NEED to stick around.
 I’m not ashamed to entice you to keep reading.
 I think it’s a smart move on my part.

 Original recipe and all credit goes to Dreena at Plant-Powered Kitchen (I have make a few tweaks to her original recipe, like using gluten-free flour and removed the almond butter from her frosting since my sisters are allergic to nuts).
 I found her recipe on Pinterest and it has become my family's go-to since!
 Now that you are a part of The Green Spatula family, you also get to know the secret to what makes this cake so freaking delicious: the almighty sweet potato.